 Energy Efficiency Financing Options

-A smart investment in energy efficiency will save your household money in the long run and also increase your comfort – feeling warmer in the winter and cooler in the summer – but the initial cost is a common barrier for people to implement energy saving improvements.
+A smart investment in energy efficiency will save your household money in the long run and can also increase your comfort – feeling warmer in the winter and cooler in the summer – but the initial cost is a common barrier for people to implement energy saving improvements.
 Some people have the option of being able to pay upfront, and others do not.
-Depending on the project cost, you may need to consider financing a project over a few months or several years.
+Depending on the project cost, you may need or want to consider financing a project over a few months or several years.

 The Center for Energy and Environment, a non-profit organization, has a Lending Center that administers several loan programs that are supported by the State of Minnesota (including the Fix Up Program) and local communities.
 Loan amounts, eligibility, interest rates, whether the loan is secured by a mortgage or unsecured, etc. vary across programs.
-See an overview of their programs here.
+See an overview of their residential programs here.